 9. The Dollhouse

 Don’t spoil the soil!
 As you explore the geological features and views throughout Canyonlands, please try to stay on the trail.
-Much of the Southeastern Utah desert has cryptobiotic soil that is actually alive and an extremely important part of the desert ecosystem.
+Much of the Southeastern Utah desert has cryptobiotic soil that is alive and an essential part of the desert ecosystem.
 Not only does it die if you step on it, but it’s also what keeps hillside erosion at bay.
-If a trail has not been established, try to hike in sandy washes or on slickrock.
+If a trail has not been established, try to hike in sandy washes or on Slickrock.

 Please remember to be courteous.
 Not everyone you come across in the park will be a photographer like you.
 Whether they’re in your way or not, they have every right to enjoy the national landmarks as you do!
-Sometimes people can add great scale to a photo.
-Be creative with your shots and have fun!
+Sometimes people can add significant scale to a photo.
+Be creative with your shots, and have fun!